Skip to main content

 The goal, as always, is to keep students engaged with hands-on instruction methods even if the current pandemic limits face-to-face class time.

 “Students learn by working on problems, not just by listening,” said Alberto Corso, associate professor and director of undergraduate studies in the Department of Mathematics.
 “That’s what I tell all of my students.
 We all like to watch our favorite basketball teams play, but we can’t play with them unless we practice.
-We need to be on the court and practice
+We need to be on the court

 By C. Lynn Hiler T